-The draft CEDS document is posted online and offered for review for a thirty-day period.
-The CEDS is posted on the ECCOG web site as of July 27, 2021 and all partners/communities/counties/committee members are notified of the availability to review and comment.
-Hard copies of the draft are mailed to each of the CEDS Committee Members and the Board of Directors of ECCOG.
-Print copies are also available to any town or county that so request.
-ECCOG believes the additional expenses are justified as it is easier to review the CEDS in written form, and the cost of printing it from the website may have been prohibitive for some of the local governments and others.
-The CEDS Committee may approve the CEDS by August 31, 2021 and the East Central Council of Local Governments will adopt the CEDS and recommended submittal to EDA at their Board Meeting held on September 1, 2021.
+The draft CEDS was posted online and offered for review for a thirty-day period.
+The CEDS was 27. posted on the ECCOG web site as of July 2021 and all partners/communities/counties/committee members were notified via public notice in local newspapers.
+Draft copies were emailed to the CEDS Committee Members and the Board of Directors of ECCOG with an offer of a printed hard copy.
+Printed copies were also available to any town or county.
+East Central Council of Governments' board adopted the CEDS and recommended submittal to EDA at their board meeting held on September 1, 2021.